Sheriff Mike Fitzhugh

 Keith D. Lowery serves as Deputy Chief of the Rutherford County Sheriff’s Office.

-Chief Deputy Lowery started his law enforcement career in 1987 as a corrections deputy and patrol deputy at the Sheriff’s Office.
-He joined Smyrna Police Department as a patrol officer in 1990, working his way up to captain of the Special Services Division.
-He previously served as the Information Services Division Director at the Sheriff’s Office and Assistant Chief of Police at La Vergne Police Department.
-“I endeavor to help the Sheriff’s Office continue to progress,” Lowery said.
-“I want to move people in a common direction, to assist in completing projects and to undertake any unforeseen challenges.
-It is my vision to maintain and expand the rapport with the other public safety agencies and to continue to grow in my career as a servant within public safety.”
+"I endeavor to help the Sheriff's Office continue to progress," Lowery said.
+"I want to move people in a common direction, to assist in completing projects and to undertake any unforeseen challenges.
+It is my vision to maintain and expand the rapport with the other public safety agencies and to continue to grow in my career as a serving within public safety."

 His responsibilities include direct command of the Communications Division and the Information Technology Division.
-He will supervise Criminal Investigations, Patrol, Special Enforcement Bureau, Detention, School Resource Officers, Warrants and Records, Communications and Judicial/Court Security Divisions.
+He supervises the Deputy Chiefs who command the Criminal Investigations, Patrol, Special Enforcement Bureau, Detention, School Resource Officers, Administration, Evidence, Maintenance, Fleet, Warrants and Records, Community Services, and the Judicial/Court Security Divisions.

-Chief Deputy Lowery is a graduate of Northwestern University School of Police Staff and Command and Oakland High School.
-He completed FBI LEEDA Trilogy training and received honors as Smyrna Police Department’s Officer of the Year and Crime Stoppers’ Officer of the Year.
+Chief Lowery is a graduate of Northwestern University School of Police Staff and Command, and Oakland High School.
+He studied communications and robotics at the National Radio Institute.
+He completed FBI LEEDA Trilogy training, and numerous technical operations, command, or management courses during his 34-year law enforcement career.
+Chief Lowery has also received honors as Smyrna Police Department's Officer of the Year, and APCO IT Technician of the Year.

 Deputy Chief Egon Grissom